 The island is known by other names in Indian literature, such as Manipallavam, and has been mentioned quite a few times.
 The island has also been mentioned in the Sri Lankan chronicle, the Mahavamsa, as well as by Greek cartographer Ptolemy, who called it ‘Nagadibois’.

-The island holds quite a bit of religious and cultural significance to Sri Lankans.
 For Buddhists, it’s considered one of the holiest religious sites in the country, with the Nagadeepa Purana Viharaya believed to be where the Lord Buddha had called upon two Naga tribe rulers who were opposing each other in order to solve their feud.

 The island is also home to the Nagapooshani Amman Kovil, which is a significant Hindu temple.
 Having been mentioned in numerous ancient South Asian chronicles, the kovil is dedicated to the deity of power, Shakthi.